LaMarr Woodley: Professional career

-2007 NFL Combine

 Pittsburgh Steelers

-Woodley was drafted by the Pittsburgh Steelers in the second round with the 46th overall pick of the 2007 NFL Draft.
+Woodley was selected by the Pittsburgh Steelers in the second round with the 46th overall pick of the 2007 NFL draft.
 He originally wore Joey Porter's old number, 55, throughout training camp, but after Steelers' center Chukky Okobi was cut, he took Okobi's old number, 56.
-He recorded his first sack in his second NFL game, as he sacked Buffalo Bills quarterback J. P. Losman in the fourth quarter of Pittsburgh's 26-3 win over Buffalo.
-He recorded his second sack in three games, against Alex Smith of the San Francisco 49ers, in the fourth quarter of the Steelers' Week 3 37-16 win against the 49ers.
+He recorded his first sack in his second NFL game, as he sacked Buffalo Bills quarterback J. P. Losman in the fourth quarter of Pittsburgh's 26–3 win over Buffalo.
+He recorded his second sack in three games, against Alex Smith of the San Francisco 49ers, in the fourth quarter of the Steelers' Week 3 37–16 win against the 49ers.
 In the 2008 season he was expected to start at the outside linebacker position left vacant when the Steelers let former starter Clark Haggans sign with the Arizona Cardinals.
 In Week 1 of the 2008 NFL season, Woodley was named GMC Defensive Player of the Week.
 He recorded three tackles, a sack, an interception, a defended pass, and a fumble recovery in his first career start.
 In week 4 of the 2008 NFL Season he recorded his first professional touchdown on a fumble recovery against the Baltimore Ravens.
 He finished the season with 11.5 sacks.
-In 2008, the Steelers won their division over the Baltimore Ravens by one game, with a 12-4 record sending them to the playoffs.
+In 2008, the Steelers won their division over the Baltimore Ravens by one game, with a 12–4 record sending them to the playoffs.

-After defeating the San Diego Chargers 35-24 in the Divisional Round, they outlasted their division rivals, the Baltimore Ravens, 23-14 to advance to Super Bowl XLIII.
-With two sacks in both the Divisional Round and Conference Championship, Woodley became the first player in NFL history to record three consecutive multi-sack playoff games, dating back to the Steelers' 31-29 loss to the Jacksonville Jaguars in the Wild Card Round of the 2008 playoffs.
+After defeating the San Diego Chargers 35–24 in the divisional round, they outlasted their division rivals, the Baltimore Ravens, 23–14 to advance to Super Bowl XLIII.
+With two sacks in both the divisional round and Conference Championship, Woodley became the first player in NFL history to record three consecutive multi-sack playoff games, dating back to the Steelers' 31–29 loss to the Jacksonville Jaguars in the wild-card round of the 2008 playoffs.
 In Super Bowl XLIII, Woodley extended this streak to four games when he sacked Kurt Warner twice, forcing the game-ending fumble on Arizona Cardinals quarterback Kurt Warner with 5 seconds remaining in the game to secure the win.